Music and Sappyfest-inspired Zines

 2019

 Tori Weldon’s Sappy Survival Guide contains tidbits of wisdom from an experienced Sappy attendee.
-It is filled with good reminders like to have coffee, check the schedule, and wear a hat, to ease you through the long weekend.
+It is filled with good reminders—like having coffee, checking the schedule, and wearing a hat—to ease you through the long weekend.

 Della and Theo Crocker